-Spicy, tangy, crunchy and highly addictive chickpeas that tastes like tandoori chicken!!!!!
+Spicy roasted chickpeas that is tangy, crunchy and highly addictive.
+Chickpeas that tastes like tandoori chicken!!!!!

 The first week of New year…reality.

 Healthy yet satisfying snacks but without compromising on flavor.

 I LOVE this chickpeas.
 We have been eating batches of these all through December, just to make sure they are perfect for you.